Grate-Oracle-Lewot/GrateCrystal/README.md

 - Whimsicott's back sprite is scrambled (probably applies to Yanmega and the ! and ?
 Unowns as well)

-- Enemy trainer Pokémon don't heal with a held Gold Berry (probably Berry Juice too)
+- Enemy trainer Pokémon don't heal with a held Gold Berry

 - Pokémon icons don't color on the nicknaming screen

+- The Fearowbot makes the fly icon palette screwy

 # FAQ